orioncrocker/dsssg/README.md

 ---
 title: About
 hide_title: true
+nav_order: 1
 ---

 Content here.
 The page title won't be rendered as an h1.
 ```

 Use `hide_title: true` to suppress the template-rendered `<h1>` (useful when your content already opens with a heading or you want full control over the layout).

+Use `nav_order` to control the position of the page in the navbar.
+Pages are sorted numerically, lowest first.
+Pages without `nav_order` set will appear last.

 ### Root Pages (`root_dir`)